chylex/Minecraft-Phantom-Panel/README.md

 # Development

 The repository includes a [Rider](https://www.jetbrains.com/rider/) projects with several run configurations.
-The `.workdir` folder in the root of the repository is used for storage.
+The `.workdir` folder in the root of the repository is used for storage, including secret files intended for development use only.
 Here's how to get started:

 1. You will need a local PostgreSQL instance.
 If you have [Docker](https://www.docker.com/), you can enter the `Docker` folder in this repository, and run `docker compose up`.
 Otherwise, you will need to set it up manually with the following configuration:
    - Host: `localhost`